Track mileage automatically

 You are not obliged to use the IRS mileage rate

-It is common for companies to use the standard rate, however, it is not mandatory.
-The standard rate is recommended by the IRS and may be a perfect fit for your company but you are not obligated to use it.
+It is common for companies to use the standard rate.
+However, it is not mandatory.
+The IRS recommends the standard rate and may be a perfect fit for your company, but you are not obligated to use it.

 You may wish to raise your rate if you do business in an area where petrol and tolls are more expensive.
 If you choose a rate that is higher than the federal rate, however, every additional penny will be taxed as income to the employee.